 - General negligence

 Often such cases require technical knowledge of amusement park ride construction, safety device design, failure modes, effects analysis, and ride operation.

 What must amusement parks do to maintain safety?

 An amusement park operator has a duty to keep the park and rides reasonably safe for the use of its customers.
-Different rides and activities will require different safety measures to reasonably protect the safety of the riders.
-Safety begins with design and construction of the ride and any protective equipment, and extends through routine maintenance, adequate staffing, adequate staff training, adequate operation of the ride, and adequate warnings and instructions to riders.
+Different rides and activities will require different safety measures to reasonably protect park visitors.
+Safety begins with the design and construction of the ride and any protective equipment.
+It extends through:

 If you or a loved one has been injured by an amusement park ride, the attorneys at Allen & Allen can help.
-Allen, Allen, Allen & Allen has the experience required to effectively handle and litigate an amusement park ride injury claim.
-We have access to a network of highly qualified national experts in amusement park ride construction, design, operation, warning and instruction.
+We have the experience required to effectively handle and litigate an amusement park ride injury claim.
+We have access to a network of highly qualified national experts in amusement park ride construction, design, operation, warning, and instruction.
 Call 1-866-388-1307 for a free case evaluation.